(In the list below a few examples are given in relationship to

 only deflects the purpose of the argument.

-an open mind with critical thinking 3) Attempts to repeat experimental
+Combination of an open mind with critical thinking 3) Attempts to

-Self-correcting 9) Relies on evidence and reason 10) Produces useful
+experiments 8) Self-correcting 9) Relies on evidence and reason 10)

 repeatability 4) Does not require tests 5) Does not accept falsifying